Blockstream/satellite/doc/antenna-pointing.md

 > NOTE:
 >
-> If you see two similar signal bands near each other, try to identify first
+> If you see two similar signal bands near each other, try to identify which one
-> which one is more likely to be the Blockstream Satellite signal.
-The correct
+> is more likely to be the Blockstream Satellite signal.
+The correct signal
-> signal should span a flat level of 1 MHz, with 100 kHz of roll-off on each
+> should span a flat level of 1 MHz, with 100 kHz of roll-off on each side (our
-> side (our roll-off factor is 0.2).
-If the two signal bands still look similar,
+> roll-off factor is 0.2).
+If the two signal bands are close to 1 MHz, please
-> please take note of the center frequency of both bands and try them both in
+> take note of the center frequency of both bands and try them both in the next
-> the next steps.
+> steps.
 >
 > Furthermore, please note that in some cases not only there are similar signal
 > bands on the same satellite, but also different satellites with similar bands.